superresistant/senko/README.md

 <details>
 <summary>What languages does Senko support?</summary>
 <br>
-Generally the pipeline should work for any language, as it relies on acoustic patterns as opposed to words or speech patterns.
+Generally, the pipeline should work for any language, as it relies on acoustic patterns as opposed to words or speech patterns.
 That being said, the embeddings model used in this pipeline was trained on a mix of English and Mandarin Chinese.
 So the pipeline will likely work best on English and Mandarin Chinese.
 </details>
 <details>
 <summary>Are overlapping speaker segments detected correctly?</summary>